 The Aussie Camino is a pilgrimage route running from Portland in Victoria to Penola in South Australia, inspired by the life and journeys of Australia’s Saint Mary of the Cross MacKillop and her mentor Fr Julian Tenison Woods.
-Based on the traditions of the Camino de Santiago de Compostela, pilgrims receive passports, scallop shells and stay in the local towns along the way.
+Based on the traditions of the Camino de Santiago de Compostela, pilgrims receive a guidebook, passport, scallop shell and stay in the local towns along the way.
 Although the Aussie Camino is designed to be self-guided, groups of around 20 -30 depart at various times of the year.
-However those more adventurous are encouraged to go on their own with the assistance of a guidebook.
+However those more adventurous are encouraged to go in small groups in which we may assist in planning.

 Next camino groups:

 - September 25th - October 3rd

 In April 2013, three workmates set out on a pilgrimage they called the ‘Aussie Camino’.
 On the way they discussed the history, customs and traditions of the ancient pilgrim trails and asked ‘Why are there only caminos in Europe and the Holy Land?
 Why can’t we have one here?
 Now that we have a saint of our own, St Mary MacKillop.
 Where would it begin and end?’